dekstroza/kubernetes-dev-stack/README.md

 **This is little demo was created for the purpose of development, and should not be used in production, as kubernetes is configured with minimal security.**

 ### What's inside the tin can
-- Centos 7.2 kernel 4.7.3, xfs
+- Centos 7.2 kernel 4.7.5, xfs, ext4, lvm or zfs
 - Docker 1.12.1, overlay storage driver
-- Kubernetes 1.3.6 with cluster-addons
+- Kubernetes 1.4.0 with cluster-addons
 - Flanneld 0.5.5
 - Saltstack 2015.5.10 (Lithium)